 - precision.
 Only effective on CPU versions without mixed precision, "single" is always imposed with mixed precision.
 Using single precision not only saves memory use but also speeds up the B-spline evaluation.
 We recommend using single precision since we saw little chance of really compromising the accuracy of calculation. - meshfactor.
 The ratio of actual grid spacing of B-splines used in QMC calculation with respect to the original one calculated from h5.
 A smaller meshfactor saves memory use but reduces accuracy.
 The effects are similar to reducing plane wave cutoff in DFT calculations.
 Use with caution! - twistnum.
 If positive, it is the index.
 We recommend not taking this way since the indexing might show some uncertainty.
-If negative, the super twist is referred by twist. - save\coefs.
+If negative, the super twist is referred by twist. - save_coefs.
 If yes, dump the real-space B-spline coefficient table into an h5 file on the disk.
 When the orbital transformation from k space to B-spline requires more than the available amount of scratch memory on the compute nodes, users can perform this step on fat nodes and transfer back the h5 file for QMC calculations. - gpusharing.
 If enabled, spline data is shared across multiple GPUs on a given computational node.
 For example, on a two-GPU-per-node system, each GPU would have half of the orbitals.
 This enables larger overall spline tables than would normally fit in the memory of individual GPUs to be used, potentially up to the total GPU memory on a node.
 To obtain high performance, large electron counts or a high-performing CPU-GPU interconnect is required.
-To use this feature, the following needs to be done: - The CUDA Multi-Process Service (MPS) needs to be used (e.g., on Summit/SummitDev use "-alloc\flags gpumps" for bsub).
-If MPS is not detected, sharing will be disabled. - CUDA\VISIBLE\DEVICES needs to be properly set to control each rank's visible CUDA devices (e.g., on OLCF Summit/SummitDev one needs to create a resource set containing all GPUs with the respective number of ranks with "jsrun -task-per-rs Ngpus -g Ngpus"). - Spline\Size\Limit\MB.
+To use this feature, the following needs to be done: - The CUDA Multi-Process Service (MPS) needs to be used (e.g., on Summit/SummitDev use "-alloc_flags gpumps" for bsub).
+If MPS is not detected, sharing will be disabled. - CUDA_VISIBLE_DEVICES needs to be properly set to control each rank's visible CUDA devices (e.g., on OLCF Summit/SummitDev one needs to create a resource set containing all GPUs with the respective number of ranks with "jsrun -task-per-rs Ngpus -g Ngpus"). - Spline_Size_Limit_MB.
 Allows distribution of the B-spline coefficient table between the host and GPU memory.
 The compute kernels access host memory via zero-copy.
-Although the performance penalty introduced by it is significant, it allows large calculations to go through.
+Although the performance penalty introduced by it is significant, it allows large calculations to go through. - skip_checks.
+When converting the wave function from convertpw4qmc instead of pw2qmcpack, there is missing ionic information.
+This flag bypasses the requirement that the ionic information in the eshdf.h5 file match the input xml.